microsoft/psi/ComponentsList.md

 title:  Components
 ---

-# List of Components
+# Components

+This document contains a [**list of components**](/psi/ComponentsList#ListOfComponents) available in the Platform for Situated Intelligence repository, as well as [**pointers to other third-party repositories**](/psi/ComponentsList#ThirdParty) containing other Platform for Situated Intelligence components.

+<a name="ListOfComponents"></a>

+## 1. Components in the \psi Repository

-The table below contains the list of Platform for Situated Intelligence components that are available in the current release, together with the namespace in which the component can be found (in general, the NuGet packages in which you can find the component follow the same naming convention, potentially with additional platform suffixes)
+The table below contains the list of \psi components that are available in the current release, together with the namespace in which the component can be found (in general, the NuGet packages in which you can find the component follow the same naming convention, potentially with additional platform suffixes)

 | | Name | Description | Windows | Linux | Namespace / NuGet Package |
 | :--- | :---- | :------------------------ | :----: |:----: |:--------- |